modin-project/modin/README.md

 <img src="docs/img/Modin_Speedup.svg" style="display: block;margin-left: auto;margin-right: auto;" width="100%"></img>

 In the GIFs above, Modin (left) and pandas (right) *perform the same pandas* operations on a 2GB dataset.
-The only difference between the two notebook examples is that the left one `import modin.pandas as pd` and the right one `import pandas as pd` as usual.
+The only difference between the two notebook examples is that the left one uses `import modin.pandas as pd` and the right one uses `import pandas as pd`.
 To learn more about the speedups you could get with Modin, check out our [10 minute quickstart guide](https://modin.readthedocs.io/en/latest/getting_started/quickstart.html) to try out some examples on your own!

 ### Installation